List of Dexter characters: Brian Moser

-Brian Moser (alias Rudy Cooper / "The Ice Truck Killer"), is Dexter's biological older brother and the main antagonist of the first season.
-Brian also returns as an antagonist in Dexter: Original Sin.
+Brian Moser (alias Rudy Cooper / "The Ice Truck Killer"), is Dexter's biological older brother and one of the main antagonists of the Dexter franchise.
+He acts as the main antagonist of the first season, a posthumous minor antagonist in the second season and a posthumous major antagonist in the sixth season of the original series.
+He also returns as the secondary antagonist of Dexter: Original Sin, and one of the overarching antagonists of Dexter: Resurrection.

 As children, both brothers witnessed the chainsaw murder of their mother, Laura, and afterward were left for two days with her body in a shipping container until the police found them.
-The memory lay buried in Dexter's subconscious for years until a therapist unknowingly reawakened the memory.
+The memory lay buried in Dexter's subconscious for years until a therapist unknowingly reawakens the memory.

 In the aftermath of the killings, Harry Morgan, the officer-on-scene, adopted Dexter, while Brian was left in the state's care.
 Brian believed that Morgan did not want anything to do with him because he saw him as a "fucked up kid".
 Brian suffered severe psychological trauma due to the experiences in the container and was left in a mental institution, where over time he became a violent psychopath, resulting in him also becoming a brutal murderer, even more dangerous than Dexter himself.

 Upon being released, he went underground, refining his ability to kill and taking on the identity of a plumber he killed (Rudy Cooper) as an alias, all while searching for his brother.
 Eventually, Brian not only discovered Dexter's location and history upon being separated, but also discovered he was similarly "damaged"; upon learning this, Brian immediately plotted to reunite with Dexter for the purpose of killing people side by side.